variantstudios/greeleydowntown.com/_signature_events/downtown-scavenger-hunt.md

 weight: 1
 ---

 Downtown Scavenger Hunt - Anytime you want!
 All you need are comfortable shoes and a well charged phone.
-The hunt will take you an a short loop around the core downtown while you solve clues, look for answers, learn a little history and explore some of our wonderful public art.
+The hunt will take you an a short loop around the core Downtown while you solve clues, look for answers, learn a little history and explore some of our wonderful public art.